Televes

-Televés is a multinational corporation comprising around twenty companies, with 11 international subsidiaries in Portugal, France, the United Kingdom, Italy, Germany, Poland, Scandinavia, Russia, the United States, China, and the United Arab Emirates.
-Through an extensive distributor network, the company delivers its products to more than 100 countries on five continents.
-In 2021, it recorded sales of €212 million and employed more than 800 people.
+Televés is a multinational corporation composed of about twenty companies, as well as 11 international subsidiaries in Portugal, France, the United Kingdom, Italy, Germany, Poland, Scandinavia, Russia, the United States, China, and the United Arab Emirates.
+Through a distributor network, the company delivers its products to more than 100 countries on five continents.
+In 1995, Televés joined the DVB, an international consortium of companies that promotes digital television technology standards.

-Since 1995 it has been part of DVB, an international consortium of companies that promotes digital television technology standards.
+As of 2021, Televés' earnings were estimated to be €212 million, and an estimated gain of 800 employees.